tvandalovsky/cosi107a-FinalProject/README.md

 ## Project Description

-This project is an implementation of an SQL injection in Python.
+This project is an implementation of SQL injection in Python.
 The purpose of this project is to show how a poorly designed application which uses SQL as its database managment system are vunreable to hacks and can have unwanted data extraction and manipulation.

 ## Project Implementation